ARM-software/CMSIS-DSP/Documentation/Doxygen/src/mainpage.md

 For CFFT and RFFT, a new Neon specific initialization function is available to be able to use longer FFTs.

 For CFFT, this new Neon specific initialization allows to use FFT lengths with factor of 3 and 5 in the length (but must still be a multiple of 4 length).

-Note that matrix multiply for Q15 and Q7 is using accumulators on 32 bits (Q15) and 16 bits (Q7) for Neon.
-Other versions (scalar and Helium) are using 64 bits (Q15) and 32 bits (Q7).

-You should not try to multiply too big Q15/Q7 matrixes with Neon because you'll likely get saturation issues.
-If you scale down the data to avoid the saturation issues, the loss of accuracy may be too big.

-An implementation accumulating on more bits would give better results but would also be slower.

 ## License {#license}